Alejandro-qnow/Ungraph/README.md

 ## What is Ungraph?

 Ungraph transforms unstructured documents into structured **Lexical Graphs** stored in Neo4j, enabling advanced information retrieval and semantic search through GraphRAG patterns.
-Built on the **Extract-Transform-Inference (ETI)** pattern, Ungraph goes beyond traditional ETL by adding an explicit inference phase that generates traceable knowledge artifacts with PROV-O provenance.
+Built on the **Extract-Transform-Inference (ETI)** pattern, Ungraph goes beyond traditional ETL by adding an explicit inference phase (experimental) that generates traceable knowledge artifacts with PROV-O provenance.

 **Note:** GraphRAG refers to retrieval patterns for expressing text in graph structures.
 Neo4j is the knowledge graph database where Ungraph stores the graphs (other graph databases can be supported).